Accessibility Tools

 Frick P. et al. Int.
 J. of Heat Mass Transf.
 2025.
 V. 241.
 Article No. 126675

-Geophysical and astrophysical hydrodynamics, dynamic meteorology, space magnetic fields, observational data treatment
+Geophysical and astrophysical hydrodynamics, dynamic meteorology, space magnetic fields, observational data processing

 Frick P., Pleshkov R. Phys.
 Rev. E. 2024.
 V. 110.
 No. 6.
 Article No. 064203